-Act No. 656/2004 Coll. on Energy amended, effective since the 1st January 2005, has abolished the original Act No. 70/1998 Coll. on Energy as amended.
-The Act on Energy as one of the basic acts governs conditions of business in nuclear energy, as well the rights and obligations of natural and legal entities who make business in this field.
+Act No. 251/2012 Coll. on the energy sector, repealed the original Act No. 656/2004 Coll. on the energy sector as amended.
+The Energy Act, as one of the basic laws, governs the terms and condition for doing business in the nuclear energy sector as well as the rights and obligations of legal entities doing business in this field and state supervision and control over doing business in the energy sector.

-Act No. 276/2001 Coll. on Regulation in Network Industries as amended provides for subject matter, scope, conditions and method of regulation in network industries.
-Production of electric energy is also understood as network industry.
-Activities in network industries are considered as regulated activities, for which an authorization from the Regulatory Office for Network Industries is required.
-The Act stipulates conditions of regulated activities exercise and rights and obligations of entities subject to regulation and rules of operation of the market in electricity and gas.
+Act No. 250/2012 Coll. on regulation in network industries governs conditions and the method of regulation in network industries.
+Network industry means also the power generation sector.
+Activities performed in the network industries are considered as regulated activities, which require permit from the Regulatory Office for Network Industries.

-Act No. 24/2006 Coll.
-I. on environmental impact assessment and on amendments and complements to certain laws, as amended, effective from 1 February 2006 repealed and replaced the original Act No. 127/1994 Coll.
-I. on environmental impact assessment.
-The Act was amended by Act No. 287/2009 Coll.
-I. of 19 June 2009 and by Act No. 145/2010 Coll.
-I. The Act 145/2010 also amends other laws, in particular Act No. 50/1976 Coll. on land use planning and the building code (the Building Act), as amended and Act No. 541/2004 Coll.
-I. on peaceful use of nuclear energy (the Atomic Act), in matters related to access of public to environmental information and public participation in the decision-making on licensing proposed activities.
+Act No. 24/2006 Coll. on environmental impact assessment and on amendments and complements to certain laws, as amended, effective from 1 February 2006 repealed and replaced the original Act No. 127/1994 Coll. on environmental impact assessment.
+The Act was amended by Act No. 287/2009 Coll. of 19 June 2009 and by Act No. 145/2010 Coll.
+The Act 145/2010 Coll. also amends other laws, in particular Act No. 50/1976 Coll. on land use planning and the building code (the Building Act), as amended and Act No. 541/2004 Coll. on peaceful use of nuclear energy (the Atomic Act), in matters related to access of public to environmental information and public participation in the decision-making on licensing proposed activities.
 With the aim to strengthen and ensure high environmental protection, the Act establishes a procedure for expert and public environmental impact assessment: